Ivery and Mary Newton.

 In 1945, Mr Potter was transferred to Madge lake.
 However, he returned to Big River after retirement in 1946 and took employment with Waite Fisheries.
 In 1953, the Potters moved to Vancouver.

 Mitchel Premischook and two sons, John and Walter, worked for the mill in Camp Six.
 Walter was a swamper and canter.
 The following year, he worked as the sandman on Jim Sweeney's outfit.
 His job was to stand on the sleigh and dribble sand from a pail into the ruts to slow the loads going down hills.
 When he heard them shout "pour it to it", he would dump sand out as fast as he could onto the trail.
 John Premischook worked at Camp Six as flunky.

 Some updated information on the Premischook Family.

 I am very grateful to see information on the family through this web site.
-I would like to note, however, that Uncle Walter was disabled having had polio at a young age, perhaps my father, John Premischook, may have been the canter at the saw mill.
-It should be noted that grandfathers name was Mika. (probably Canadianized as many names were in those days)
+I would like to note, however, that Uncle Walter was disabled having had polio at a young age, perhaps my father, John Premischook, may have been the canter at the sawmill.
+It should be noted that the grandfathers' name was Mika. (probably Canadianized as many names were in those days)